Clark1912/B00390072-ClarkM-JSPFSubmission/documentation.md

 ```

 ### Fences
 The fences were found in the Babylon.js Meshes Library.
-The fences were added to allow the player to see where the crates can spawn.
+The fences were added to allow the player to see where the crate can spawn.
 Due to the file for the fence being a .gltf file, an additional import had to be added to the code so that the model could be imported.
 The code for this import can be seen below:
 ```Code
 import "@babylonjs/loaders/glTF";
 ```
-As the fence is shorter than the ground it is supposed to surround, multiple instances of it had to be created.
+As the fence is shorter than the width of the ground it is supposed to surround, multiple instances of it had to be created.
 The creation of the instances takes place in a function that is executed when the fence mesh is imported.
 ```Code
 let fence: any = SceneLoader.ImportMesh("", "./models/", "fenceASection1.gltf", scene, function(meshes){
     let mesh = meshes[1] as Mesh;